girish-jha/girish-jha.github.io/_posts/2015-11-06-Unit-testing-with-jasmine-and-karma.md

     });
 });
 ```

 In the line 16 in the above snippet we have created our first test. `it` is a function in `jasmine` framework which takes two parameters.
-First parameter is a string which is the name of the test and the second parameter is a function which isour test.
+First parameter is a string which is the name of the test and the second parameter is a function which is our test.
 Any test has 3 parts

 1. Arrange - Where we setup the parameters or any other pre-conditions to our tests.
-2. Act is the actual call to the "system under test". ie. call to the method we want to test.
+1. Act is the actual call to the "system under test". ie. call to the method we want to test.
-3. Assert - Assertions on the result.
+1. Assert - Assertions on the result.

 As you might have guessed this test will fail.
-As we havn't created the method nor the module.
+As we haven't created the method nor the module.
 You can see this test failing in the console.
 Do not get scared with the long error message you see.
 The message is just telling you it could not find the module.

-So now lets create our controller and moduleto make the test pass.
+So now lets create our controller and module to make the test pass.

 Create a file in `js/demoController.js`